ganbarodigital/go_scriptish/README.md

 ### ListFiles()

-`ListFiles()` writes a list of matching files to the pipeline's stdout, one line per filename found.
+`ListFiles()` writes a list of matching files to the pipeline's stdout, one line per filename found.// TrimSuffix removes the given suffix from each line of the pipeline.
+//
+// Use it to emulate basename(1)'s `[suffix]` parameter.

 ```go
 // list a single file, if it exists